-A request for admission to a Graduate Studies Program is made to the School of Graduate Studies.
+A request for admission to a Graduate Studies Program is made to Graduate Studies.
 Graduate course offerings in both regular and summer sessions depend on demand.

-^{}Minor areas are defined under each program in the Graduate Bulletin.
+Minor areas are defined under each program in the Graduate Bulletin.

 MASTER OF ARTS